Kia’s new Sorento is its most complete vehicle yet

 As soon as you ease into the driver’s seat, shut the door with a substantial thud and grip the sculpted steering wheel, you get a feeling that the Sorento will be very nice to drive and ride in.

 This sense continues with the lovely design of the dashboard.
-Cabin presentation is clean, simple and smart, and could be mistaken for that of a more costly European car.
+Cabin presentation is clean, simple and smart, with plenty of soft-touch plastics.
+The general look and feel is evocative of a more costly European car.

 The Sorento’s steering wheel buttons make it easy to work the audio system, a paired phone and the cruise control.
 The graphics on the central touchscreen are crisp, and the satellite navigation is easily programmed.